miguelpalma/salt-test/README.md

 ## Install a development/test environment

 1. Start a virtual environment en SSH into it (next items will assume you are logged into this box).
+    This Git repository contains a `Vagrantfile` that you can use by installing vagrant and then
+    running:

+    ```
+    # Downloads a image from Vagrant servers (or the one you like: https://vagrantcloud.com/discover/featured)
+    vagrant box add chef/fedora-20
+    vagrant up
+    vagrant ssh
+    # You should update all installed packages before you do anything else
+    yum update
+    ```

 2. Install *salt minion*: